dotarj/protobuf-net-data/README.md

 Check the [GitHub issues](http://github.com/rdingwall/protobuf-net-data/issues) for todo list and roadmap.

+### Library status

+This is a beta library and is currently under active development towards a first formal release.
+That means the binary packing format may change (i.e., future versions may not be compatible with previous versions) and the API method signatures will almost certainly change.

 ### License

 Protocol Buffers DataReader Extensions for .NET is available under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).